Magneto-optic Kerr effect: Definition

-The magneto-optic Kerr effect relates light that is reflected from a magnetized surface and may change both polarization and reflected intensity.
+The magneto-optic Kerr effect manifest when light is reflected from a magnetized surface and may change both polarization and reflected intensity.
 The magneto-optic Kerr effect is similar to the Faraday effect, which describes changes to light transmission through a magnetic material.
 In contrast, the magneto-optic Kerr effect describes changes to light reflected from a magnetic surface.
 Both effects result from the off-diagonal components of the dielectric tensor $\varepsilon$.
 These off-diagonal components give the magneto-optic material an anisotropic permittivity, meaning that its permittivity is different in different directions.
 The permittivity affects the speed of light in a material:

 where $v_p$ is the velocity of light through the material, $\varepsilon$ is the material permittivity, and $\mu$ is the magnetic permeability; and thus the speed of light varies depending on its orientation.
 This causes fluctuations in the phase of polarized incident light.

 This effect is often quantified in terms of its Kerr angle and its Kerr ellipticity.

 The Kerr angle $\theta_k$ is the angle that linearly polarized light will be rotated after hitting the sample.

 The Kerr ellipticity $\epsilon_k$ or $\eta_k$(not to be confused with ellipticity from mathematics) is the ratio of the semimajor and semiminor axes of the elliptically polarized light, generated from reflection of linearly polarized light.